qwd/dev-site/docs/_en/finance/billing-and-payment.md

 - When the transfer is completed, you don't need to do anything, we will check the payment information and the amount, then
 - Bank transfer is subject to bank confirmation (may be delayed in case of holidays), real-time payment is not possible.
 When the transfer is completed, we will add the transfer amount to your account balance and you will get the receipt via email.
 Bank transfer may be delayed in case of holidays, real-time payment is not possible.

-### Outstanding
+### Overdue

-If a bill is not paid by the due date, it will be marked with a "Overdue" or "Outstanding" status and your developer services will be disrupted, so please complete payment of your bill as soon as possible.
+If a bill is not paid by the due date, it will be marked with a "Overdue" status and your developer services will be disrupted, so please complete payment of your bill as soon as possible.

 > **WARNING:** Your account will be suspended if the "outstanding" over 30 days.
 {:.bqdanger}